 We can do this by focusing on metabolic and proprioceptive muscle use.
-Pay attention to something metabolic: breathing, heartbeat, diaphragm, stomach, etc. Also pay attention to something proprioceptive: feel where our arms and legs are, how our scalp feels, how our clothes press against your skin, or the air pressure on the skin of our hands or face.
+Pay attention to something metabolic: breathing, heartbeat, diaphragm, stomach, etc. Also pay attention to something proprioceptive: feel where our arms and legs are, how our scalp feels, how you press against your chair.
 Sit or stand still to stop large-motor muscle use.

 We can do this by focusing on immediate sensory information.
 What colors can we see that we were too busy to notice a moment ago?
 What sounds and smells do we notice now that we are paying attention?
 It helps to acknowledge this changing stream of sensory input wordlessly.

 If we can keep that focus for a few minutes then more of our thoughts will flow in the Now Groove.

 This should sound familiar.
 Many, many religions and philosophies have developed their own ways of doing this, and expanding on this.
 These traditions are called praying, meditating, communing, mindfulness, self-soothing, and many other names.